 Easterhouse has a lot going for it - it's the east of Glasgow's cultural centre, bringing, through Platform in the Bridge, a wide range of arts and cultural opportunities to Easterhouse, and through Glasgow Kelvin College, a broad range of vocational skills and arts development programmes.
-It's got work underway to invest in the Shandwick centre, it's close to the Fort, employing many local people, it's got a strong voluntary sector providing many local services.
-Easterhouse hosts 'All Write' the Easterhouse Writers' Group, it's local housing associations work in partnership with each other and with others and teamwork and partnership has been a feature of local services for many years.
+Easterhouse hosts 'All Write' the Easterhouse Writers' Group.
+It's got work underway to invest in the Shandwick centre; it's close to the Fort, employing many local people; it's got a strong voluntary sector providing many local services.
+Its local housing associations work in partnership with each other and with others, and teamwork and partnership has been a feature of local services for many years.

 A local profile of Easterhouse is available from the Understanding Glasgow site at: http://www.understandingglasgow.com/profiles/1_ne_sector/12_easterhouse.

 North East Glasgow Thriving Places: